 Digital media and magazine publishing organization Time Inc. is rumored to buy Yahoo’s core business according to a Bloomberg report.
 The $1.5 billion publishing company Time Inc., whose publications include Time, People, Sports Illustrated, and Fortune has heard a presentation from Citigroup bankers on pursuing a deal with Yahoo.

-Some sources pointed out that if such deal happens Marissa Mayer would not part of the that company.
+Some sources pointed out that if such a deal happens Marissa Mayer would not part of that company.
 Though Time Inc. is a smaller company compared to Yahoo still it has a perfect size “such a structure to work” according to some people aware of this matter.

-New York based Time Inc.’s print advertisement revenue has been declined significantly – that is one probable reason the company mainly transforming business strategy focusing on online advertising.
+New York-based Time Inc.’s print advertisement revenue has been declined significantly – that is one probable reason the company mainly transforming business strategy focusing on online advertising.
 This month the company announced to buy Viant Technology Inc., the owner of MySpace, to get more data to help sell targeted advertising.

 “Marketers are selecting media partners that have either data-driven capabilities or premium content,” Ripp said.
 “We will be able to deliver both in a single platform and will stand apart from those that offer just one or the other.”

 Time Inc.’s plan to buy on Yahoo’s search engine business would be a way for Yahoo not to sell when the company’s valuation is near its low point.